reneafranco/OCA/README.md

            3 - Using Operators and Decision Constructs

             -Understanding Java Operators
+            - A java operator is a especial symbol that can be applied to a set oof variables, values or literals and that return a result

+            example : int sum = a + b; // a and b are operands andthe + is the operator itself.

            - Working with Binary Aritrhmetic Operatos
            - Working With Unary Operator